-Shoulder Stabilization Surgeon
+Shoulder Dislocation/ Stabilization Surgeon

 Are you an athlete who participates in powerful, repetitive overhead motions?
 If so, you are at an increased risk of a shoulder dislocation and shoulder instability.
 In some cases, shoulder stability surgery may fail and revision shoulder stabilization surgery is required.
 Revision shoulder stabilization surgeon, Dr. Jervis Yau specializes in surgical techniques to alleviate recurrent symptoms and to return patients in Santa Barbara to an active lifestyle.
 Contact Dr. Yau’s team today!